By Language 45 min read

 curl_setopt_array($ch, [

-CURLOPT_SSL_VERIFYPEER => true, // verify the certificate (do NOT disable without reason)
+CURLOPT_SSL_VERIFYPEER => true, // verify the chain

-CURLOPT_SSL_VERIFYHOST => 2, // verify the host matches the certificate
+CURLOPT_SSL_VERIFYHOST => 2, // verify the hostname matches the certificate

-CURLOPT_CAINFO => '/path/to/cacert.pem', // a fresh CA bundle
+CURLOPT_CAINFO => '/path/to/cacert.pem',

 ]);